cloudfoundry/bosh-bootloader/README.md

 ### Generic steps to a Cloud Foundry deployment

-Step 1: Create the necessary IAAS user/account for bbl.
+1. Create the necessary IAAS user/account for bbl.

-Step 2: `bbl up` with IAAS credentials as flags or environment variables.
+1. `bbl up` with IAAS credentials as flags or environment variables.

-Step 3: `bbl create-lbs --type cf` with a certificate and key as flags or environment variables.
-(Continue to provide IAAS credentials as flags or environment variables.)
+1. `bbl create-lbs --type cf` with a certificate and key as flags or environment variables.
+(Continue to provide the IAAS credentials from Step 1 as flags or environment variables.)

-Step 4: `eval "$(bbl print-env)"` to create an SSH tunnel to the BOSH director for Step 5.
+1. `eval "$(bbl print-env)"` to export environment variables for the bosh-cli and to create an SSH tunnel to the BOSH director for Step 5.

-Step 5: `bosh deploy` with the path to the manifest you intend to deploy!
+1. `bosh deploy` with a [CF deployment manifest!](https://github.com/cloudfoundry/cf-deployment)

 To tear down load balancers, run `bbl delete-lbs`.

 To tear it all down, run `bbl destroy`.

 Note: You must delete your BOSH deployments before running `bbl destroy`.